Whiting’s 2017 Green Initiatives

 The City of Whiting’s “Green Initiatives” help improve the environment and reduce the cost of waste disposal.
 Click the tabs to read about Whiting’s efforts in recycling, energy conservation, water conservation, vehicle use/fuel conservation, and alternative energy, as well as what you can do to live greener.

-Whiting was named the 2010 IACT Green Community of the Year for municipalities with a population of 5,000 or less.
-View the associated press release by clicking here.
+Whiting is honored to have received the IACT Green Community of the Year Award for seven consecutive years (2010-2016) for communities with a population of 5,000 or less.
+View the associated press release for 2010 by clicking here.

 - Household Waste